Renowned deaf environmental scientist warns of consequences of climate change

 Manning practices what he teaches: he has not owned a car for 15 years, and his house uses energy generated by solar panels.
 He said the high cost of switching to alternative energy has proven to be a deterrent for many people, but with government support, it can become more affordable.
 "China uses 20 percent of the fossil fuels Americans and Europeans use," said Manning, and uses more solar panels that America does.

 "Most of the world is deaf to toward the problems of climate change," Manning said.
 He added that the media, policymakers, and the general public are resistant to the reality of climate change.
 But the facts contradict their denial: Some areas of the globe are warming faster others, as evidenced by rising sea levels, receding glaciers, and less snow.
-"I believe that it will become four degrees warmer in five to 10 years," Manning said.
+"I believe that it will become four degrees warmer by the end of this century," Manning said.

 "As the planet gets warmer, it will destroy all kinds of biodiversity in the world.
 It will destroy natural ecosystems, and it will destroy coral reefs," Manning said.
 The consequence of climate change could result in extreme weather, such as catastrophic flooding.
 These disasters, commonly known as 100-year floods because of their 1 percent statistical probability of occurring in a given year, could increase to about 10 percent, he said.
 Furthermore, climate change disrupts many cycles in nature, which taken alone may not seem serious, but have a ripple effects that lead to dire consequences.
 For example, changes in global temperature modifies migratory habits of birds, which in turn cause an overpopulation of earthworms, which birds feed on, which contributes to deforestation.